Traditional succession planning dooms your company to failure. V3

 The leader:

 • Understands who the key members of the company’s ecosystem are, their expectations, and has (or creates) relationships with them.
-Key members include: employees, your team members, customers, suppliers, partners.
+Key members include: employees, team members, customers, suppliers, partners.

 • Is self-aware of their strengths and weakness.
 Self-awareness is very different from personal opinion.